akashnb0/akashnb0/README.md

 💡 &nbsp;I'm an Embedded, Networking Engineer and Full-stack Engineer with a passion for exploring new technologies and building innovative solutions.

-🌱 &nbsp;I had the privilege of interning at the Indian Space Research Organization (ISRO), which significantly shaped my technical journey.
+🌱 &nbsp;I had the privilege of interning at the Indian Space Research Organization (ISRO IPRC), which significantly shaped my technical journey.

 ✍️ &nbsp;Apart from engineering, I enjoy problem-solving, contributing to open-source, and mentoring aspiring engineers.